 Abandonment as a fault ground for divorce

 You can also be granted a divorce in Texas if your spouse abandoned you.
 While it may feel like your spouse has emotionally abandoned you multiple times in your marriage, you need to be able to prove a physical abandonment.
 Your spouse must have chosen to leave your marital home with the expectation of remaining away from you for at least one year.
-If your spouse has left you, stayed away for one year and has no intent to return then you should have your facts straight to submit an abandonment allegation in your Original Petition for Divorce.
+If your spouse has left you, stayed away for one year, and has no intent to return, then you should have your facts straight to submit an abandonment allegation in your Original Petition for Divorce.

-Keep in mind that if you move out of the house and stay away from your spouse initially that may be enough to negate any abandonment claim that you could have made against your spouse.
-An abandonment claim can be difficult to proceed with for no other reason than your spouse may be difficult to locate.
+Keep in mind that if you move out of the house and stay away from your spouse initially, that may be enough to negate any abandonment claim you could have made against your spouse.
+An abandonment claim can be challenging to proceed with for no other reason than your spouse may be difficult to locate.
 This opens up issues of service and notifying your spouse that you have even filed for divorce.
 These are separate issues, however, but ones that you should make sure to ask your attorney about at the outset of your case.

 Cruelty as a fault ground for divorce

-What are the no fault grounds for divorce
+What are the no-fault grounds for divorce?

 Living apart from one another as a fault ground for divorce

 You may be surprised to learn that spouses will live apart from one another for stretches of their marriage.
-This may be related to searches for employment, attempts to reconcile while living apart or other life circumstances.
-Regardless, if you and your spouse have been living apart for at least three years you can cite this as the no fault ground for divorce that your case is based on.
+This may be related to searches for employment, attempts to reconcile while living apart, or other life circumstances.
+Regardless, if you and your spouse have been living apart for at least three years, you can cite this as the no-fault ground for divorce that your case is based on.
 That period of living apart must be continuous.

-Please note that confinement in a mental institution is another no fault ground for divorce.
-However, I have never come across this situation in any divorce case I have worked on and since it is so uncommon, I will not devote much time to discussing it here.
+Please note that confinement in a mental institution is another no-fault ground for divorce.
+However, I have never come across this situation in any divorce case I have worked on, and since it is so uncommon, I will not devote much time to discussing it here.

-Questions about how to start off your divorce on the right foot?
+Questions about how to start your divorce on the right foot?
 Contact the Law Office of Bryan Fagan